Japan business lobby head urges government to cut spending

 "If you try to rely on economic growth alone, the math just doesn't add up."

-The government estimates that in needs come up with around 9.4 trillion yen (50 billion pounds) to plug a hole in the budget and return to a primary surplus in fiscal 2020.
+The government estimates that in needs come up with around 9.4 trillion yen ($76.7 billion) to plug a hole in the budget and return to a primary surplus in fiscal 2020.

 Some government advisers are arguing that spending cuts should only total around half that amount, and that the government can count on an increase in tax revenue to make up for the remainder.